Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageHEATING AND COOLING DEFINITIONHeating is when you increase the temperature of something and cooling is when you lower the temperature.
+Download as PDF Download PDF View as Separate PageHEATING AND COOLING DEFINITIONHeating is when you increase the temperature of something and cooling is when you lower the temperature.
 Heating and cooling can cause changes we can see.
 Sometimes these changes are reversible and sometimes they are not.

 To better understand how heating and cooling works…